openbmc/phosphor-power/phosphor-regulators/docs/sensor_monitoring.md

 - The regulator has been removed from the system (no longer present).
 - The regulator was replaced, and the new regulator supports a different set of sensors values.
 For example, temperature_peak is no longer provided.
+- The chassis containing the regulator has an incorrect status, such as missing or no input power.

 When regulator monitoring is disabled, the following changes will be made to all of the D-Bus sensor objects: